YunxiaoZhai/minimac/README.md

-# minimac
+# minimac: Minimum Multi-horizon Autocovariances
 ## The Multi-Horizon Test for Market Frictions

-This repo contains hypothesis testing algorithm developed by Z. Merrick Li and Xiye Yang (2025), "Multi-Horizon Test for Market Frictions". <DOI: to be filled>.
-This method tests for the presence of market frictions that induce transitory deviations of observed asset prices from the underlying efficient prices.
-The test is based on the joint inference of return covariances across multiple horizons.
+This repository provides statistical packages (in `Matlab`, `Python` and `R`) to implement the test developed by Z. Merrick Li and Xiye Yang (2025), "Multi-Horizon Test for Market Frictions" (<DOI: to be filled>).
+The method tests for market frictions that cause transitory deviations of observed asset prices from their underlying efficient values.
+It relies on joint inference of return covariances across multiple horizons.

 The minimum statistic is defined as